Police: British woman assaulted in weekslong Outback ordeal

-SYDNEY (AP) — A British backpacker was sexually assaulted and held captive for weeks in the Australian Outback before being rescued by police who pulled over the car she was driving during a routine traffic stop, officials said Tuesday.
+SYDNEY (AP) — A British backpacker was sexually assaulted and held captive for weeks in the Australian Outback before being rescued by police who pulled over the car she was driving, officials said Tuesday.

 Most Read Stories